UN rights chief says both Israel and Hamas have committed war crimes | KRDO

 The IDF has repeatedly called on civilians to move to the southern half of the strip to avoid the fighting, and has opened daily evacuation corridors to allow them to do so, as it intensifies attacks on Hamas in Gaza City and northern Gaza, saying it would strike the militants “wherever necessary.”

-That has caused a growing exodus in the past week of Palestinians fleeing south; on Wednesday thousands of people, including women, children and the elderly, traveled miles on foot along the evacuation corridor announced by the IDF.
+That has caused a growing exodus in the past week of Palestinians fleeing south.

+Civilians on Wednesday described unbearable conditions after traveling miles on foot through the battered enclave.

+One teenage girl compared the mass movement to the “Nakba,” or catastrophe, the Arabic term for the expulsion of Palestinians from their towns during the founding of Israel.

 Speaking Wednesday, Türk urged both sides to agree to a ceasefire to allow the delivery of aid to Gaza, the release of hostages by Hamas, and “the political space to implement a durable end to the occupation.”